How to Visit the Neuschwanstein and Hohenschwangau Castles

 From the castle, walk the castle trails.
 The mountains are lovely.
 Each angle and height provides its own stunning view.

-A must do is Marienbrücke (Mary’s Bridge), which crosses the Pöllat gorge.
+A must do is Marienbrücke (Queen Mary’s Bridge), which crosses the Pöllat gorge.
 It’s a short 15 minute walk from the castle, and from here you get the classic view of the Neuschwanstein.

 Yes, you can walk around Neuschwanstein Castle without a ticket.
 You only need a ticket to go inside the castle(s).
 Touring the grounds is free.